arthur-xavier/eyebrow/README.md

 ## Functions
 ### Brow(action[, data])
 The core of the library is the `Brow` function.
-It can be seen as an event emmitter.
+It can be seen as an event emitter.
 When calling the Brow function, there can be four different cases in following precedence order:

 1. **View refresh** – When called with no parameters, `Brow()` refreshes the current view, the view function(s) assigned to the current route are called once again with the same parameters;
 2. **View action** – When called with one or both parameters, `Brow(actionName, data...)` tries to call the method `actionName` on the current view with `data...` parameters, if it exposes such method;
-3. **Application action** – When no view method for `actionName` is found, `Brow(actionName, data...)` emmitts an event of name `actionName`, which, when registered by the application with `Brow.on(actionName, callback)`, calls such event callback;
+3. **Application action** – When no view method for `actionName` is found, `Brow(actionName, data...)` emits an event of name `actionName`, which, when registered by the application with `Brow.on(actionName, callback)`, calls such event callback;
 4. **Route action** – Last but not least, when none of the above cases is met before, when no method for `actionName` is found, then `actionName` is treated as a route `route`.
 The window hash is set to `route` and the views whose registered RegExp match `route` are called.

 ### Views